-The cost of your license will depend on a few factors, like which ffl type you choose, but the overall fee also includes other variables like renewal costs and whether you want to work with NFA firearms (silencers, short barreled rifles, and more).
+The cost of your license will depend on a few factors like which FFL type you choose, but the overall fee also includes other variables such as renewal costs and whether you want to work with NFA firearms (silencers, short barreled rifles, and more).

 In this article, we’re going to cover:

 How much you’re going to pay to become a federal firearms licensee depends largely on what you want to do with your FFL.

 For example, if you want to be an FFL dealer so that you can buy and sell guns, or even charge a transfer fee for each firearm transfer, then you will likely get a Type 01 FFL which costs $200 for the first three years and only $90 for each three year renewal.

 However, if you want to manufacture guns, then the cost is $150 for the first three years and also for every three-year renewal thereafter.

 Summary of each FFL License Cost by Type: